ropapermaker/YouClip/README.md

 - [x] Make An Installer For Linux.
 - [x] Make an Installer For Windows.
 - [x] Comment the code (update: I did, but poorly.)
-- [ ] Doesn't work on Windows; moviepy returns an error.
+- [x] Doesn't work on Windows; moviepy returns an error. (update: Now works; eliminated moviepy.)
-- [ ] Add A Progress Bar Of Some Form.
+- [ ] Add A Progress Bar Of Some Form on the GUI.

 <br />
 <br />